srid/rib/README.md

 -->
 <img src="https://raw.githubusercontent.com/srid/rib/master/example/content/static/ribs.svg?sanitize=true" width="150" />

-Rib is a static site generator written in Haskell using sensible technologies like `Shake`, `Lucid` and `Clay`.
+Rib is a static site generator written in Haskell that reuses existing tools (`Shake`, `Lucid` and `Clay`) and is thus non-monolithic.
 It is nearly done but still a work in progress and will soon be ready for general use.

 ## Example